sootysplash/bite-data/README.md

 BiteMaps and BiteArrays can be nested inside each other, allowing for storage of complex objects with ease

+Since data is stored as bytes and not as a string (cough gson), the only limit on how much data you can store is the Java heap

 ### Key Optimisations

 - BiteMaps store every entry in [CharSequenceBytes, KeyByteForObject, ObjectBytes] form, BiteArrays store every object in [KeyByteForObject, ObjectBytes] form